kevindeland/CodeInGame-Images/README.md

 Try going in and changing the references `color_to_change = colors['green']` and `scalar = scalars['red']`.

+It is really fun to experiment with the **color wheel** images and change the threshold.

 #### Grayscale
 1. Set all the pixel RGB values to their intensity